Clubs and Organizations

 Fellowship of Christian Athletes is open to any student and is the largest interdenominational school-based Christian sport organization in America.
 The organization offers students a venue for fellowship with other Christians and an opportunity to experience the interaction between the group and various speakers.

-This small ensemble of comic performers entertains six times during the school year and tours the Midwest.
+This small ensemble of comic performers entertains during the school year.
 To be considered for the ensemble one must be enrolled in Improvisation I or II, and each class serves as an audition for an individual to perform in the comedy troupe.
 The group performs non-scripted, improvised, original sketches and audience participation games created by audience suggestions.

 SkillsUSA provides opportunities for students to develop and enhance the skills they need in order to be successful in future career and leadership endeavors.
 Participation in SkillsUSA enhances maturity, promotes career readiness and provides a smooth transition to the next career or educational goal.